Armenian Americans: Religion

 Today, more than 120 Armenian parish communities exist on the continent, with two-thirds operating as fully organized churches with sanctuaries.
-Archbishop Khajag Barsamian is primate of the Eastern Diocese (since 1990); Archbishop Hovnan Derderian of the Western Diocese (since 2003).
+Bishop Mesrop Parsamyan is primate of the Eastern Diocese (since 2022); Archbishop Hovnan Derderian of the Western Diocese (since 2003).
 The dioceses maintain strong connections to the Mother See of Holy Etchmiadzin, and the current Supreme Patriarch, Karekin II, the 132nd Catholicos of All Armenians.

 Armenian Evangelical form the second largest denomination among Armenian Americans, with 1 out of 10 being a follower.
 As of 1993 there were 28 Armenian Protestant Churches.
 A small number of Armenian Americans are followers of the Armenian Catholic Church.
 Their number is estimated to be around 25,000.
 In 1990 there were 6 Armenian Catholic Churches in the United States.

 Media

 Print

 The first Armenian-language newspaper in the US, named Aregak (Արեգակ, "Sun"), was published in Jersey City in 1888.
 Over 300 newspapers have been published since then.
 Today, numerous Armenian newspapers (both in Armenian and English) are published throughout the country.

 Armenian Revolutionary Federation-affiliated newspapers include the bilingual Oragark, published in Los Angeles, California; and the English language The Armenian Weekly and Armenian language Hairenik, both published in Watertown, Massachusetts.
 The bilingual Asbarez, also published in Los Angeles, is published by a splinter organization.

 Social Democrat Hunchakian Party-affiliated newspapers include the bilingual Massis, published in Pasadena, California.

 Armenian Democratic Liberal Party-affiliated newspapers include the bilingual Nor Or, published in Altadena, California; and the English language The Armenian Mirror-Spectator and Armenian language Baikar, both published in Watertown, Massachusetts.

 Non-partisan newspapers include the English language The California Courier, published in Los Angeles, California; and the Armenian language Nor Hayastan, published in Glendale, California.